nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

 - Edits student data at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3,…
 - Only fields that are specified will be modified.

 Examples: